backend-development/backend-development-textbook/source/javascript_and_ajax.md

 app included some additional tags and ids that turned out to be very helpful in the example.

-This style of using Ajax is very specific to Rails.
-Other frameworks use XML or Json or HTML as responses to Ajax requests.
+This style of using Javascript is very specific to Rails.
+Other frameworks use other approaches.
-(Actually Ajax is an acronym for 'Asynchronous Javascript and XML'.
-So only the XML people are doing it correctly.)

 ### Helper Methods

-Because of Unobtrusive JavaScript, the Rails "Ajax helpers" are actually in two
+The "Unobtrusive JavaScript" Helpers, actually consist of two
 parts: the JavaScript half and the Ruby half.

 [rails.js](https://github.com/rails/jquery-ujs/blob/master/src/rails.js)